Payday Loans

 • Lenders cannot sell or offer to sell any incremental and/or additional goods and services along with a payday loan

-• Lenders cannot provide a loan of more than a fixed percentage of paycheque proceeds (the percentage varies between 30% to 50% across provinces)
+• Lenders cannot provide a loan of more than a fixed percentage of pay cheque proceeds (the percentage varies between 30% to 50% across provinces)

-• Borrowers can cancel a payday loan contract within 2 business days of origination, without paying any penalty fees or providing a reason to the lender
+• Borrowers can cancel a payday loan contract within 2 business days of origination, without paying any penalty, fees, or providing a reason to the lender

 • Payday loan debt cannot be rolled over into a new payday loan, as it is prohibited for a borrower to receive a second loan from the same lender before paying the first one

-A failure to meet the terms of a payday loan agreement cannot result in the lender pursuing one or more of the following actions:
+Crucially, a failure to meet the terms of a payday loan agreement cannot result in the lender pursuing one or more of the following actions:

 • Contacting the borrower more than 3 times a week (excluding regular mail) or on statutory holidays